Julie de Jong, 2016

 - Document record collection procedures, including a description of the records and their quality.

 7.2.3 A third approach is to embed a randomized experiment within the survey to assess differences in survey estimates among different measurement conditions.
 In this situation, respondents should be randomly assigned to the experimental conditions (e.g., interview mode).

 7.3 Consider using other methods of assessing measurement error.

 7.3.1 Reinterview respondents.
-Reinterviews are especially useful in determining interviewer falsification , but may also help assess other forms of measurement error (see ; for details on estimating simple response variance or bias).
+Reinterviews are especially useful in determining interviewer falsification , but may also help assess other forms of measurement error (see and for details on estimating simple response variance or bias).